How To Find Significantly Low Values

 4. Interquartile Range (IQR) Method:

 The IQR method, as mentioned earlier with box plots, focuses on the spread of the central 50% of the data.
 Outliers are identified as data points falling below the lower bound (Q1 - 1.5 * IQR) or above the upper bound (Q3 + 1.5 * IQR).
-This method is robust to outliers and doesn't assume a normal distribution.
+This method is reliable to outliers and doesn't assume a normal distribution.

 • Q1 is the first quartile (25th percentile)